rizdaprasetya/mt-alt-doc/en/payment-link/overview.md

 ![Options Payment Link](../../asset/image/paymentlink_options.png)

-If the transaction is intended for a specific customer, the *Payment Link* is sent straight to the specified customer’s email address. *Expiration Date* is the last day, the *Payment Link* can be used and accessed.
-On the other hand, there is a field, called *Maximum Usage*.
-It indicates the number of times, the link can be accessed by customers.
-If the number exceeds before expiry date, then the link is no longer accessible to the customers.
+If the transaction is intended for a specific customer, the *Payment Link* is sent straight to the specified customer’s email address.
+- *Expiration Date* field contains the date and time until when the Payment Link is valid.
+- *Maximum Usage* field indicates the number of times the link can be accessed.

+The Payment Link is valid until either the *Maximum Usage* number is reached, or the *expiration date/time* is reached, whichever occurs first.

 ## Managing Payment Link
 After creating the *Payment Link*, you are redirected to the Payment Link List page where you can view a list of *Payment Links* created.
 You can copy and share any of your links to your customers.
 You can see details of the links as well as you can delete your links from this page.